gknowles/dimcli/docs/README.md

 ## Variadic Arguments
-Allows for a specific (or unlimited) number of arguments to be returned in a vector.
+Allows for an unlimited (or specific) number of arguments to be returned in a vector.
 Variadic arguments are declared using cli.argVec() which binds to a std::vector\<T>.